programmfabrik/easydb-documentation/content/sysadmin/installation/_index.en.md

 Between 4 to 10 gigabytes are thus downloaded.
 Please provide sufficient space.
 Under e.g. Debian and Ubuntu in /var/lib/docker.

-To update the easydb, use the above commands as well.
+Please note: Whenever you want to download easydb updates, repeat the above commands.

-Note: The storage requirement will quickly increase with updates if old docker data was not cleaned up.
+Take care: The storage requirement will quickly increase with updates if old container data and old container images are not cleaned up regularly.

 ## Define the data store {#mount}